The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Model Selection with a Simplicity Bias

 \subsection{One Model for Big and Small Training Sets}

-It is commonly believed that small training datasets demand compact neural architectures, whereas large training sets can accommodate flexible ones.
+It is commonly believed that small training datasets demand compact architectures, whereas large training sets can accommodate flexible ones.
 Accordingly, practitioners hand select appropriate models for their datasets.
-In this section, we argue that a single learner can be effective for all data sizes as long as we encode our a priori preference for simplicity.
-Our prior should prefer simple functions we believe are more likely yet support a wide variety of functions in case training data rules them out.
+We now show how we can intervene on the principle of combining flexibility with a simplicity bias, explored throughout the paper, to argue that a single learner can be effective for all data sizes.
+Our prior should prefer simple functions we believe are more likely yet support a wide variety of functions.
 We begin with a simple illustration on polynomial regression.

-\textbf{Polynomial regression. } Common intuition dictates that high degree polynomials easily overfit small training sets.
+\textbf{Polynomial regression. } Common intuition dictates that high degree polynomials overfit small training sets.
 In contrast, low degree polynomials cannot fit complicated functions so they should be avoided when training data is plentiful.
-However, we find that a single high degree polynomial can be effective across a wide variety of sample sizes and regression problems as long as we encode a preference for low-complexity solutions, namely ones which rely on low degree coefficients.

-To this end, we adopt Tikhonov regularization with Tikhonov matrix given by $\diag(\{\alpha k^2\}_{k=0}^{d})$; in particular, we impose an $\ell_2$ penalty that increases quadratically with the degree of the corresponding monomial.
-In \cref{app:training_size}, we see that this model, which is flexible yet has a strong simplicity bias, performs at least on par with a low degree polynomial when training data is scarce and at least on par with a high degree polynomial when training data is abundant.
+However, we find that a single high degree polynomial can be effective across sample sizes as long as we encode a preference for low-complexity solutions, which rely on low degree coefficients.
+To this end, we adopt Tikhonov regularization with Tikhonov matrix $\diag(\{\alpha k^2\}_{k=0}^{d})$; in particular, we impose an $\ell_2$ penalty that increases quadratically with the degree of the corresponding monomial.
+In \cref{app:training_size}, we see that this model, which is flexible yet has a strong simplicity bias, performs at least on par with a low degree polynomial when training data is scarce, and with a high degree polynomial when training data is abundant.